Nb1X/RobloxID-Finder/README.md

 --
 Q : How to use the software?

-A : Download the .exe file (use Wine if you're on Linux) from the releases (V1 and V2 are both stable), execute, type your Roblox username, then press ALT + C to copy it, and you can now use it everywhere you want (examples: Roblox Studio / Luau code)
+A : Download the .exe file (use Wine if you're on Linux) from the releases (All releases, except pre-releases, are all stable), execute, type your Roblox username, then press ALT + C to copy it (V1 and V2), and you can now use it everywhere you want (examples: Roblox Studio / Luau code)

 Q : Do I need Internet to use the software?